p-adema/info-vis/_sources/docs/dataset-preprocessing.md

 We have decided to use parquet `.pq` as the file type.
-This allows us to specify the datatype for each column and decrease the overall file size of the final dataset.
-Additional gzip compression has been applied.
+This allows us to specify the datatype for each column and decrease the overall file size of the final dataset with additional gzip compression.
 This resulted in a 7.2MB parquet file, rather than a 145MB csv file.